ory/sdk/clients/client/dart/doc/IdentityApi.md

 final api = OryClient().getIdentityApi();
 final String id = id_example; // String | ID is the identity's ID.
-final int perPage = 789; // int | Items per Page  This is the number of items per page. final int page = 789; // int | Pagination Page  This value is currently an integer, but it is not sequential.
+final int perPage = 789; // int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. final int page = 789; // int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
-Following page pointers will be returned in the `Link` header. final bool active = true; // bool | Active is a boolean flag that filters out sessions based on the state.
+Following page pointers will be returned in the `Link` header. final int pageSize = 789; // int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String pageToken = pageToken_example; // String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final bool active = true; // bool | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned.

 try {
-    final response = api.listIdentitySessions(id, perPage, page, active);
+    final response = api.listIdentitySessions(id, perPage, page, pageSize, pageToken, active);
     print(response);
 } catch on DioError (e) {
     print('Exception when calling IdentityApi->listIdentitySessions: $e\n');